Easy Engineering Science Fair Project

 - Make sure eggshells are the same height: Put four eggshell halves down on a firm table surface.
 Put one book on top to make sure they are all level.

-- Make Hypothesis: Make a hypothesis of how many books you can stack on your eggshells before they break.
+- Make a hypothesis: Make a hypothesis of how many books you can stack on your eggshells before they break.

 - Results: When your eggshells start cracking, your experiment is done.
 See if your results matched your hypothesis.
 Write down what you learned.